The-Extra-Project/neuralangelo/README.md

-This implementation is to be solely used for running the compute operations for non commercial demonstration purposes only, For business inquiries, please submit the [NVIDIA research licensing form](https://www.nvidia.com/en-us/research/inquiries/).
+This implementation is to be solely used for running the compute operations for non commercial demonstration purposes only,

+ For business  deployment, please contact the authors and submit the [NVIDIA research licensing form](https://www.nvidia.com/en-us/research/inquiries/).

 --------------------------------------